What Could Have Happened, If King Xerxes Had Conquered Ancient Greece.

-Would all of Europe be living a religion still worshiping a sky god or would it be a faith still dutifully based on the arcane belief structure of Ancient Persia?
+Would all of Europe be living a religion still worshipping a sky god or would it be a faith still dutifully based on the arcane belief structure of Ancient Persia?

 If Christianity failed to take hold, maybe Judaism could continue as an underground religion or perhaps Islam would rise to break the oppressed in the distant future.
 The major three religions of that area would struggle to survive with the inevitable tightening of religious expression by the conservative forces of an established faith.
 Perhaps one of these faiths would be the religion of rebellion.
 Long after Xerxes was dead, one of these faiths would ultimately destroy the sprawling empire of King Xerxes distant successors.